Naive Bayes Classification

 For a deeper understanding of Naive Bayes Classification, use the following resources:

-In this practise session, we will learn to code Naive Bayes Classifier.
+In this practice session, we will learn to code Naive Bayes Classifier.
 We will perform the following steps to build a simple classifier using the popular Iris dataset.
 You can find the dataset here.

 Step 1.
 Data Preprocessing